alaudet/raspi-sump/docs/upgrade_to_version_1.9.md

 ## If you currently take readings once per minute or more

 If you currently call `rsump.py` with cron every minute or more and are happy with this approach you can continue doing this.
 Nothing changes for you.
 However `systemd` makes it easier to stop and start processes.
+Some people are militant about deprecating cron in favour of systemd but cron is proven and works well in this situation.
+Nothing wrong with continuing to use as is.

 e.g. If `reading_interval = 0` in your `raspisump.conf` file and you use cron to call rsump.py every minute or more, you do not need to use `systemd`.
-It is recommended to switch but Raspi-Sump will continue working as normal.
+It is an option to switch but Raspi-Sump will continue working as normal fine with cron when only taking one reading and exiting.

 # Setting up Systemd